 Another way to use live streaming in your online campaigns is to start some kind of regular series, where you go live on a certain day and time either weekly or monthly depending on the resources you have available.
 Having a dedicated series of live streams connects you with your audience and gives you a consistent point of contact, as your target consumers will eventually know exactly when and where they can tune into a live video from your brand.

-One example of a live stream series is to carry out interviews, where you can feature experts from your industry, influencers, employees, or even customers and discuss a range of valuable and educational topics.
-It’s important not to consider every live stream you do as a means to boost sales, as this will only end up harming the relationship between your brand and your audience.
+One example of a live stream series is to carry out interviews, where you can feature experts from your industry, employees, or even customers and discuss a range of valuable and educational topics.
+If you’re venturing into social media for the first time, you can also reach out to well-established agencies like Unruly (unrulyagency.com) or similar others to provide you with influencers who can hold live streams for you and share your product or service with their followers.
+Moreover, it’s important not to consider every live stream you do as a means to boost sales, as this will only end up harming the relationship between your brand and your audience.
 Instead, use things like a regular series or discussion to show your audience that you’re not just there to generate sales and actually want to offer useful resources and information.
 Over time, you will learn how to balance sales-focused live content with solely entertaining or educational content.

 Behind-the-scenes or Q&A’s